Renzodef/HTML-CSS-JavaScript/README.md

 It contains projects and installable .apk files made with Apache Cordova: an open source framework that allows sofware programmers to build applications for Android and iOS using web technologies instead of their native languages.

 ## CSS
-It contains examples of the basic and intermediate functions of CSS (Cascading Style Sheets).
+It contains examples of the basic functions of CSS (Cascading Style Sheets), such as text, positioning and layout properties.

+## CSS3
+It contains examples of some features introduced with CSS3, such as rounded corners, shadows, transitions or animations, filters and media queries.

 ## Electron
 It contains projects and guides on how to build executable desktop files with Electron: an open source framework that allows software programmers to build desktop GUI applications using web technologies by combining the Chromium rendering engine and the Node.js runtime.